beast-incarnate/guided-learning-solution/README.md

 2. Allow CORS --
     URL : https://mybrowseraddon.com/access-control-allow-origin.html
-    Usage : It helps us in remove any CORS issue related to css or guideJson load
+    Usage : It helps us to remove any CORS issue related to css or guideJson load

 Once these extensions are downloaded, we just need to paste the code of player.js in Run Javascript and click on Save & Run.
 The tooltip will appear on the page.
 The same will be true on page refresh.

+#### TEST INSTRUCTIONS ####

+1. Do npm i to install all the dependencies
+2. Do npm run test to run all the unit tests

 ![runjs](https://user-images.githubusercontent.com/20390397/107505002-15e3a500-6bc2-11eb-98d4-62f9d3b8f6ed.png)